WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ```
 ⚠️ THESE ARE NOT ALL COMMANDS.
 DISKPART COMMANDS VARY A LOT, SO THESE ARE SOME ROUGH INSTRUCTIONS.
 ACTUAL COMMANDS START WITH AN HASHTAG (which you'll need to remove)
+YOU DO NOT HAVE TO USE Y or X, THEY ONLY NEED TO BE FREE LETTERS.
+IF LETTERS DONT ASSIGN FINE, USE ANOTHER ONE.

 # list disk
 Find the Surface Duo Disk, and take note of the number.